How Do Airbags Work?

 Fourth, and finally, after inflation, the bag immediately begins to deflate by the time the body hits it to properly absorb the impact.

 And if your airbag ever deploys due to a crash, you’ll want to ensure you’re covered with a car insurance policy.
-Call 1-877-GO-DIRECT, click to get a quote online or come in to speak with one of our friendly local agents.
+Call 1-877-GO-DIRECT, click to get a quote online or visit a Direct Auto location near you to speak with one of our friendly local agents.

 Sources: